 This often blinds us, if we are not careful.
 We can end up getting caught in the moment of anger or frustration, and our children get caught in the middle.
 While the phrase is over-used to the point that it loses meaning sometimes, the truth is that children really are “Caught In The Middle” and emotionally pulled in pieces by angry or battling parents.

-The real damage becomes magnified if our emotions of fear, frustration and anger also keep us from taking ownership of our own mistakes.
+The real damage becomes magnified if our emotions of fear, frustration, and anger also keep us from taking ownership of our own mistakes.
 It’s easy to point the finger, of course, and notice the mistakes of your ex-partner.
-In this mode, we focus blame and responsibility on the “other parent” and accept little responsibility for their our choices along the way.
+In this mode, we focus blame and responsibility on the “other parent” and accept little responsibility for our choices along the way.

-Amidst the overwhelming emotions of a separation and divorce, this is understandable.
+Amidst the overwhelming emotions of separation and divorce, this is understandable.
 Yet, what our children need is for us to learn to co-parent effectively.

 The Truth Is That Children Can Still Thrive…IF Mom and Dad Get It Right